NewsPolitics

 The impacts of those projects, the lawsuit alleges, threatens the Great Salt Lake.

-In response, port officials have insisted their developments would be more environmentally friendly.
+In response to the protests, port officials have insisted their developments will be more environmentally friendly.
 They have also moved away from the idea of a central port on Salt Lake City's west side in favor of smaller "hubs" around the state.
 Port projects have also been approved near Cedar City, Richfield, Price, Tooele and Ogden.